-If you feel that a student might be experiencing psychological issues, do not hesitate to contact the student guidance counselor Pamela Montfort (pmontfort@aup.edu) or the Dean of Student Development (kfore@aup.edu).
-Student Development personnel (studentaffairs@aup.edu) is experienced in dealing with such matters and can provide counseling.
+If you feel that a student might be experiencing mental health issues, do not hesitate to contact one of the student guidance counselor Pamela Montfort (pmontfort@aup.edu) or Charlotte Vernier (cvernier@aup.edu) or the Dean of Student Development (kfore@aup.edu).
+Student Development personnel (studentaffairs@aup.edu) are experienced in dealing with such matters and can provide counseling.
 They are grateful if we help them identify students in distress.
 You should not hesitate to contact them whenever you have the impression that someone in your class might need help or if you need advice on how to deal with a student with apparent problems.